Presidency of Bill Clinton: Gay rights

+Abortion

 On taking office, Clinton revoked a gag order that had prevented abortion counseling in federally funded clinics.
 He also signed an executive order allowing the use of fetal tissue in medical research.
 These early policies moves signaled Clinton's break with the socially conservative policies of his predecessors.
 Clinton also signed the Freedom of Access to Clinic Entrances Act, which made it a federal crime to obstruct abortion clinics and places of worship.
 In April 1996, Clinton vetoed a bill to prohibit late or partial birth abortion calling the procedure potentially life-saving and arguing that the small group of women likely to be affected should not become pawns.
 Catholic bishops condemned his move.
 Clinton vetoed another such law in 1997.
 Republicans later passed the Partial-Birth Abortion Ban Act, which was signed by President George W. Bush in 2003.

+In October 1996, Clinton signed into law the Amber Hangerman Child Protection Act, which created the child abduction Amber alert system for news stations and the national sex offender registry.

+Firearms

 In November 1993, Clinton signed the Brady Handgun Violence Prevention Act, which required a background check for gun purchasers.
 In 1994, Clinton signed the Violent Crime Control and Law Enforcement Act, which included a provision known as the Federal Assault Weapons Ban.
 The Violent Crime Control and Law Enforcement Act provided funding for 100,000 local law enforcement officials, and established a federal three-strikes law that enhanced criminal penalties for repeat offenders.
-The Federal Assault Weapons Ban barred the sale of several kinds of Semi-automatic rifles, but the provision did not apply to the 1.5 million semi-automatic rifles already in the possession of private owners, nor did it affect other types of guns.
-In October 1996, Clinton signed into law the Amber Hangerman Child Protection Act, which created the child abduction AMBER Alert system for news stations and the national sex offender registry.
+The Federal Assault Weapons Ban barred the sale of several kinds of semi-automatic rifles, but the provision did not apply to the 1.5 million semi-automatic rifles already in the possession of private owners, nor did it affect other types of guns.